-Okay, you’ve found mold in your home, or you’ve had your home tested by a certified inspector and they have confirmed your fears.
+You’ve found mold in your home, or you’ve had your home tested by a certified inspector and they've confirmed your fears.
 Now what?
 How do you get rid of it?

 If there is mold in the HVAC (heating, ventilation, and air conditioning) system, it is beyond the capability of homeowners to remove.
 And, since the typical residential HVAC system does a total change of air in the home about 144 times a day, that mold had been distributed throughout the home.